Pomax/are-we-flying/docs/index.md

   ...
 ```

-With just enough CSS to hide the filename when we pick a file (which is, annoyingly, not something you just just... remove) in our `index.css:
+With just enough CSS to hide the filename that file input elements insist on showing you when you've pick a file (and which is, annoyingly, not something you just just... remove) in our `index.css:

 ```css
 fieldset {